ALLann123/C2--Infrastructure/README.md

 # Server side(Kali Linux->Python)

 - Python is an amazing scripting language.
 We will use it to interact with infected zombies
+-
 LOCATION: command_and_control/main.py

 # Agent/Implant(Go Language🎉🎉)

 - Golang is a cross-platform language allowing us to write code that can be compiled for different operating systems.
--  Go is fast like C/C++ with a syntax Python
+-  Go is fast like C/C++ with a syntax similar to Python.

-LOCATION: agent/shell.go
+LOCATION: agent/main.go
 - Compiling for Windows on PowerShell

   `Ps> go build -o shell.exe main.go`